Learn German in Munich: Student Reviews

 My German improved significantly.
 The best part of the language course was the opportunity to really practice spoken German.
 I thoroughly enjoyed living in Munich and Bavaria.
 I met a number of native Bavarians to whom I was able to practice my German on, as well as with many students from other countries.

-The German language lessons generally worked very well for me.
+The German language lessons in Munich generally worked very well for me.
 The structure of the lessons given by the large majority of teachers was good and interesting.
 There was good interaction between teachers and students.
 The German language school was friendly and welcoming.
 The staff and teachers were caring and interested in students individually.
 Being centrally located, just back from the main station in Munich, its location was excellent for eating out, shopping, visiting the sights of Munich and being close to transport links enable me to get outside of Munich into surrounding Bavaria with great ease.

 I found that the other German language students, both in my own class and within the school were friendly and I have made a number of good friends with whom I expect to maintain contact.
 The balance between lessons, homework and free time was very reasonable and really worked well for me.